stepancheg/rust-protobuf/doc/past-present-future.md

 That was a fun time.
 Rust was very far from being stable, breaking changes occurred weekly, and patching rust-protobuf was not trivial because rust-protobuf itself contains generated code, and fixing for rust updates required patching the library, the code generator **and generated code** inside protobuf.
-I usually used `sed` to patch generated code.
+I usually used `sed` to patch generated code and occasionally I used previous version of rust to generate code compatible with newer rust.

 There are still references to these old times.
 For example, `Debug` trait was called `Show` in early rust, and this name is still
 [mentioned in the code generator](https://github.com/stepancheg/rust-protobuf/blob/188596b3d78b381d49a753cdb3ecb5fbc9382b0d/protobuf-codegen/src/gen/message.rs#L535).

-Many API features of rust-protobuf which seem to be strange, can be explained by historical reasons.
+Many API decisions of rust-protobuf which seem to be strange, they can be explained by historical reasons.
-For example, in rust-protobuf version 2 `Debug` implementation of messages outputs protobuf text format, not standard rust debugging output.
+For example, in rust-protobuf version 2 `Debug` implementation of messages outputs protobuf text format, not standard rust debugging output: there was no clear explanation what `Debug` was supposed to do.

 Another example, in the old times `cargo` didn't have `build.rs` files, so files needed to be generated manually and probably committed to the repository,